 * Click here for rating key

 Cafe du Parc Restaurant Review: With its very French name and picturesque views of Pershing Park outside the Willard InterContinental Washington, Café du Parc adds an element of sophistication to the downtown DC dining scene.
-Besides, the menu --- if not the actual kitchen itself --- is overseen by one of Europe’s most famous chefs: Antoine Westermann.
-He has structured a contemporary French bistro menu that has great appeal to the sophisticated clientele who partake of cocktails at the downstairs bar, a casual lunch on the terrace, or a fancier meal upstairs.
-There, the wide open kitchen makes a good setting for patrons enjoying the deconstructed Caesar salad or classic croque monsieur at lunch, or the heartier French onion soup, with its pool of melted Gruyère on top.
-Other lunch specials include a heaping bowl of steaming, wine-soaked mussels or macaroni and cheese with duck confit.
-Dinners are more elegant, and include several of the restaurant’s classics, such as the mussels, plus a short list of chef Westermann’s seasonal favorites.
-These might include risotto coquilles St-Jacques or oven-poached salmon with leeks and black truffles.
-The chef’s classic French desserts are all appealing.
+In its early days, the menu and sometimes the kitchen itself were overseen by one of Europe’s most famous chefs: Antoine Westermann.
+He structured a contemporary French bistro menu that has great appeal to the clientele who partake of cocktails at the downstairs bar, a casual lunch on the terrace, or a fancier meal upstairs.
+Today, executive chef Serge Devesa is at the helm to continue the tradition.
+Upstairs, with its wide open kitchen, makes a good setting for patrons enjoying the classic French onion soup with a pool of melted Gruyère on top.
+Whether guests stop by for lunch or dinner, or even a classic Sunday brunch, the choices extend from a classic croque monsieur to a griddle-cooked bronzini and braised beef short ribs bourguignon.
+The restaurant offers both an afternoon menu and a children's menu, and an extensive wine and cocktail list.